 How To serve Vegan BBQ Tacos

 The fact that you can layer it with an array of fresh ingredients and top it off with a generous spoonful of guacamole – THE BEST!
 You can serve your Vegan BBQ Tacos with a fresh tomato and onion salsa, or a vegan cream cheese (made with cashew nuts).
 Finally you can add some extra slices jalapenos or fresh coriander.
 Chopped up fruit salsa like mango or pineapple is my favourite addition.

 I was inspired to make these BBQ Vegan Tacos from Minimalist Baker.
 I didn’t have all the ingredients from her 1 Pot Vegan Barbacoa, but I was so pleased with the result!

 I hope you guys try this one out, and do let me know what your thoughts are in the comments below.
 In short, these are really the best healthy tacos, and I know they will be a hit if you serve it to a crowd.
 Let’s hear it for eating the rainbow!!

 To maximize your nutrition intake and balance of macro-nutrients like protein, carbs and fat – you simply have to eat ALL the veggies, lentils, beans, legumes and the lot.
-This, I found, was our biggest challenge.
-If you don’t like vegetables and are not prepared to eat an array of plants, you might lose out on essential nutrients.
+This, I found, was our biggest challenge on a recent two week trial we did at home.

 Whatever it is that you choose to eat, do it with the intention of ‘healing’ your body and seeing food as nature’s medicine.
 Choose unprocessed foods and buy whole foods – with minimal processing and chemical interference.